rrw-zilliqa/dev-portal-2/zq2/docs/faq.md

 Whilst the interop mechanism can be used to transfer these back to EVM addresses, it is substantially harder to write the code to do so, and probably impossible unless you have the source code (or at least the interface) of the contract in question.
 Again, the maintainers of the dApp may be able to help, or if you are sophisticated, you may be able to do this yourself.

-We will try to provide assistance with the most common cases as they arise, but Zilliqa doesn't have the resources to support every use case.
+We will try to provide assistance with the most common cases as they arise.

 #### How do I get started with development using hardhat?